GospelSounders/adventhymnals/content/02.christ-in-song/05.301-400/04.331-340/04.For-Us/docs.md

 ---
+title: |
-title: 334.
-For Us
+    334. For Us - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 334.
+For Us.
+O Love!  how deep, how broad, how high!
+It fills the heart with ecstacy, That God, the Son of God, should take Our mortal form for mortals' sake.
+    keywords:  |
-    keywords: Christ in Song, For Us, O Love!  how deep, how broad, how high!,
+        Christ in Song, adventhymnals, advent hymnals, For Us, O Love!  how deep, how broad, how high!.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 334. FOR US
+####  Christ in Song,

 ```txt
 1.